Jack Duavit: Political career

-In the 2001 local elections, Duavit ran for the position of district representative for the 1st District of Rizal under the Nationalist People's Coalition and eventually winning the seat.
+A native of Binangonan, Rizal, Duavit ran in the 2001 local elections for the position of district representative for the 1st District of Rizal under the Nationalist People's Coalition and eventually won the seat.
 During his first full term, he served as the vice chairman of the House Committee on Economic Affairs, House Committee on Appropriations, and House Committee on Trade and Industry.

 While on office, he received awards such as the "Youngest Delegate to represent a Major Political Party (NPC) from the First Philippine Political Parties Conference" and being voted as one of the "Top 20 New Congressman".

 In the 2016 local elections, he again ran for the position of district representative for the 1st District of Rizal after being term-limited.
 Duavit managed to beat former Philippine Airlines president Avelino Zapanta and PDP-Laban candidate Willfrido Naval.

 In the 2019 local elections, he ran for his fifth term, going against PDDS candidate Catalino Dazo.
 He won a landslide victory against him.

 In 2020, after Alan Peter Cayetano lost the speakership, he was replaced by Jack Duavit as the caretaker of the first congressional district of Camarines Sur.
 Duavit took over the post left by the late Camarines Sur congresswoman Marissa Andaya who died of cancer in July 2020.

 In 2021, Duavit was asked by the Nationalist People's Coalition to reach out to his party mates, concerning that the cha-cha initiative is only limited to the economic provisions of the Constitution.
 Duavit said that the limitation in owning mass media under cha-cha will be removed and told that the limitations were outdated for the modern world.
 Duavit also added that cha-cha will also allow foreigners to own public utility companies.
 Though Duavit clarified that it is not allowed to completely remove the restrictive economic provisions under the constitution, that version of cha-cha will only insert the quote “unless otherwise provided by law” on the economic provisions.

 In the 2022 local elections, he ran for his sixth and final term.
 He is one of the only two candidates that are unopposed for a congressional seat in the whole province.
 After the 2022 elections, Duavit and his fellow party members supported the speakership of Martin Romualdez.

 In his second full term, Duavit is one of the vice chairmen of the House Committee on Appropriations and a member of the Ways and Means, Trade and Industry, Basic Education, Economic Affairs, Banks and Financial Intermediaries, Information and Communications Technology, Public Works and Highways and Southern Tagalog Development house committees.

-Personal life

-Duavit is married with Margaret Abary.
-Together they have three children, Ma.
-Sophia, Ma.
-Karina and Joaquin.
+On February 5, 2025, Duavit was among the 12 NPC members who did not sign the impeachment complaint against vice president Sara Duterte.